 “In the 1980s the shift from natural fibres to manmade fibres was mainly to bridge the gap between the increasing demand for textile fibres and the limited supply of natural fibres.
 In order to reverse this shift, there is a need to explore more sources of natural fibres and increase the biodiversity of fibre crops.
 This is actually what we did, there are more than 140 million date palms mostly concentrated in the Middle East and North Africa, generating yearly more than 4.8 million tons (dry wt.) byproducts of pruning regarded as agriculture waste.
 This represented a burden on palm growers and was the main cause of fire accidents and infestation by dangerous insects.
 Those byproducts could otherwise be transformed into 1.3 million tons/year natural textile fibres, ranking third after cotton and jute.”
-Dr Mohamad Midani, Partner, PalmFil Consortium said.
+Dr. Mohamad Midani, Partner, PalmFil Consortium said.

 How PalmFil fights wildfire in date palm plantations!

-Instead of burning, PalmFil will transform those byproducts into 1.3 million tons/year natural textile fibres, which will help to reduce the number of these catastrophic events.
+Instead of burning, PalmFil will transform those byproducts into 1.3 million tons/year of natural textile fibres, which will help to reduce the number of these catastrophic events.

 There have been several previous attempts to extract fibres from date palm byproducts through crushing and grinding, resulting in biomass rather than textile fibres.
 PalmFil consortium succeeded in extracting the first long textile fiber from such byproducts and converted it into fibre tow, chopped fibre, spun yarn/ roving, nonwoven mat, woven fabric, and unidirectional tape.
 The new fibre represents a sustainable material base for a wide spectrum of industries.
 Ranging from natural reinforcements for composites in automotive and sporting goods, plaster reinforcements in construction, burlap sacks for packaging, ropes, and twines, non-wood papers, and other consumer products.

 “Date palm byproducts have been used for centuries in the Middle East and it is a heritage-related material.
 It is culturally embedded in Middle Easterns but possibly forgotten in modernity.
 Recent R&D conducted by PalmFil consortium demonstrates the potential of date palm fibre; its use in the modern context and in industrial settings.
 The revival of the fibre sector in the Middle East will need dedication and national commitment.
 The use of date palm fibre is not the issue.
 The use of most natural materials like the date palm fibre contributes towards maintaining biodiversity, provide employment and income and enable sustainable development in general.
 However, the key to its revival will be the national will and support to encourage the development of a reliable supply chain that can service the various production sectors that could use the fibre.”
-Mr Dilip Tambyrajah, Secretary-General, International Natural Fiber Organization Said.
+Mr. Dilip Tambyrajah, Secretary-General, International Natural Fiber Organization Said.

 “It has been a long five years marathon of self-supported research, relying completely on our personal funding and driven by a strong believe on the impact of such innovation on the sustainable development of rural communities and their livelihoods.
-We wanted to rediscover this underutilized resource, and prove to the whole world that we could economically extract textile fibres from it, without abiding by the agenda of any funding institution.”Dr Ahmed Hassanin, Partner, PalmFil Consortium said.
+We wanted to rediscover this underutilized resource, and prove to the whole world that we could economically extract textile fibers from it, without abiding by the agenda of any funding institution.”Dr. Ahmed Hassanin, Partner, PalmFil Consortium said.